gohkhoonhiang/gohkhoonhiang.github.io/_posts/2016-05-01-facebook-git-hackathon-2016.markdown

 * Get the monthly actual donation vs target donation amounts of a given year
 * Get the number of donors who have not donated in the past X number of days/weeks/months/years

 There were some bugs here and there when I coded the last function, because it was most complicated and my mind was getting sleepy towards the end of the hackathon.
-Nevertheless, I still managed to fixed those bugs.
+Nevertheless, I still managed to fix those bugs.
 It was a pity I couldn't start on 1 more function I was supposed to do, which was to get the top ranking donors.
 My partner has been helpful to take over this feature.

 # Sharing Time

-Despite of my setup nightmare and buggy reporting functions, we managed to complete what we planned to achieve ahead of time.
+Despite my setup nightmare and buggy reporting functions, we managed to complete what we planned to achieve ahead of time.
 So our team just started chit-chatting and sharing our experiences amongst ourselves.
 It was really eye-opening to hear about what my other team members are doing in their current job.
-Coming from a non-technological enterprise background, I realized that I haven't been exposed to a lot of the cool frontier technologies they have been using in their companies.
+Coming from a company that is not tech-based, I realized that I haven't been exposed to a lot of the cool frontier technologies they have been using in their companies.
 It stirred up a desire in me to want to work with such companies where I can be exposed to various tools and technologies.

 # Award Presentation

-When the time came for every team to present their idea and prototype, it was interesting to see how much people can actually do within such a short amount of time.
+When the time came for every team to present its idea and prototype, it was interesting to see how much people can actually do within such a short amount of time.
 There was even one brave solo lady developer who came up with the *Best Creative Idea* of a charity organizations aggregator app.
 Whereas for our team, we managed to win the *Most User-friendly App* award.

 # Learning Points